Amproids/DevBoard/README.md

 * Nasandratra Sartin Harivonjy Niaina
 => Favorite quote: “In difficult times carry something beautiful in your heart. ”Blaise Pascal.
 * Fernando Arias
+=> Favorite quote: "As you prayerfully study the Book of Mormon every day, you will make better decisions—every day" Russell M. Nelson.
 * Andrew Parry